shetty-shithil/ctr-prediction-engagement-modeling/README.md

-# social-ad-ctr-and-engagement-modeling
+# ctr-prediction-engagement-modeling
-Analysis and modeling of user engagement, CTR, and conversion behavior in social media advertisements using statistical and machine learning techniques.
+CTR prediction and engagement modeling for social media ads using exploratory analysis, feature engineering, and machine learning.